PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/AIForBusiness2.md

 During today's self-study day you will be busy with reading various business cases about AI applications by different companies.
 The content of today, will give you some inspiration for your final assignment.

 If you have questions regarding the study material, you can send us an email or attend the Q&A session at the end of each self-study day.
 During the Q&A session, we will extensively discuss the independent study material.
 For details on availability see Project Brief.

+__Make sure to upload all the answers to the questions listed below to your GitHub account.__

 ***

 ### 2. Application of AI by businesses